Button cell: Accidental ingestion

 Button cells are attractive to small children; they may put them in their mouth and swallow them.
 The ingested battery can cause significant damage to internal organs.
 The battery reacts with bodily fluids, such as mucus or saliva, creating a circuit which can release an alkali that is strong enough to burn through human tissue.

 Swallowed batteries can cause damage to the lining of the esophagus, and can create a hole in the esophagus lining in two hours.
 In severe cases, damage can cause a passage between the esophagus and the trachea.
 Swallowed button cells can damage the vocal cords.
 They can even burn through the blood vessels in the chest area, including the aorta.
 In the United States, 44 child deaths were reported from button battery ingestion in 2002–2021.
+Ingestions are treated initially with honey or sucralfate as a temporizing measure, with endoscopic removal as definitive treatment.

 In Greater Manchester, England, with a population of 2,700,000, two children between 12 months and six years old died, and five suffered life-changing injuries, in the 18 months leading up to October 2014.
-In the United States, on average over 3,000 pediatric button batteries ingestions are reported each year with a trend toward major and fatal outcomes increasing.
+In the United States, on average, over 3,000 pediatric ingestions of button batteries are reported annually.
+The proportion of major and fatal outcomes is increasing.
 Coin cells of diameter 20 mm or greater cause the most serious injuries, even if expended and intact.
 In Auckland, New Zealand as of 2018 there are about 20 cases per year requiring hospitalization.

 In 2020, Duracell announced that they were coating some of their lithium button cells with a bitterant compound to discourage children from ingesting them.
 An alternative solution is to design (or litigate) the offending cells, mostly 20mm lithium cells, out of the supply chain.

 Children most at risk of button battery ingestion are those aged 5 years and under.
 Three child deaths in Australia reveal that in each case: i) the ingestion was not witnessed, ii) the source of the battery remains unknown, iii) initial misdiagnosis delayed appropriate intervention, iv) diagnosis was confirmed by X-ray, v) in each case the battery lodged in the child's oesophagus, vi) the offending batteries were 20mm lithium cells, vii) death occurred 19 days to 3 weeks after ingestion.
 The presenting symptoms of button cell ingestion may be misdiagnosed and attributed to common non life-threatening childhood maladies.